Owner of Andrew T. Scheid Funeral Home facing charges after investigation uncovers tampering with records, abuse of corpses

-The owner of Andrew T. Scheid Funeral Home is facing charges after an investigation revealed tampering with public records and the abuse of four corpses.
+LANCASTER COUNTY, Pa. — The owner of Andrew T. Scheid Funeral Home is facing charges after an investigation revealed tampering with public records and the abuse of four corpses.

 Andrew T. Scheid, 49, is facing four felony counts of tampering with public records/information and four misdemeanor counts of abuse of a corpse.